Game day inactives, injuries and weather: Week 11

 KANSAS CITY CHIEFS

-Lineup Notes: RB Damien Williams (personal) is expected to travel with the team and play.
+Lineup Notes: RB Damien Williams (personal) did travel with the team and is expected to play.

 LOS ANGELES CHARGERS